 The Company allocates the purchase price of acquisitions to the various components of the acquisition based upon the fair value of each component which may be derived from various observable or unobservable inputs and assumptions.
 Also, the Company may utilize third party valuation specialists.
 These components typically include buildings, land and any intangible assets related to out-of the market leases and in-place leases the Company determines to exist.
 The Company determines fair value based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
 Estimates of future cash flows are based on a number of factors including the historical operating results, known trends and specific market and economic conditions that may affect the property.
 Factors considered by management in the analysis of determining the as-if-vacant property value include an estimate of carrying costs during the expected lease-up periods considering market conditions, and costs to execute similar leases.
 In estimating carrying costs, management includes real estate taxes, insurance and estimates of lost rentals at market rates during the expected lease-up periods, tenant demand and other economic conditions.
-Management also estimates costs to execute similar leases including leasing commissions, tenant improvements, legal and other related expenses.
-Intangibles related to out-of-market leases and in-place lease value are recorded as acquired lease intangibles and are amortized as an adjustment to rental revenue or amortization expense, as appropriate, over the remaining terms of the underlying leases.
+Management also estimates costs to execute similar leases value are recorded as acquired lease intangibles and are amortized as an adjustment to rental revenue or amortization expense, as appropriate, over the remaining terms of the underlying leases.
 Premiums or discounts on acquired out-of-market debt are amortized to interest expense over the remaining term of such debt.